 Hot glue is a fast-drying adhesive, which means it sets quickly.
 On average, it will take about 2 to 3 minutes to set on most surfaces.

+However, the length of time it takes for the glue to dry can vary depending on the type/brand of adhesive and the surface on which you are using it.
 For example, Gorilla Hot Glue Sticks take about 30 to 60 seconds to set, while Loctite Hot Glue Sticks take about 10 seconds to set on paper.

 The Bottom Line